CodingItWrong/outsidein.dev/docs/next-steps.md

 # Next Steps

-You've completed this guide and gotten a taste of Outside-In Test Driven Development on the frontend.
+You've completed this guide and gotten a taste of outside-in test-driven development on the frontend.
 But this is just the beginning of your journey.
 Here are some more resources to take your learning further, depending on what you want to learn more about.

 Note that none of the below are affiliate links; I don't make any money off of them.
 These are just resources that have helped me that I want to pass along.
 For published books, I link to Pragmatic Bookshelf and InformIT because they offer DRM-free ebooks.
 They are all available through other channels as well.